 Summer Camp: Four out of every 10 youth in our summer camp programs receive financial assistance.

 Bullyproof: Our program will teach children to use verbal assertiveness and non-violent defense techniques to deter bullying.

 Women Empowered: This program is specifically designed to build confidence, overall fitness, and to teach women how to defend themselves.

 Group Exercise: The branch provides 94 group exercise classes per week to support members in their quest for wellness.

 FOR SOCIAL RESPONSIBILITY

-Financial Assistance: We anticipate that one out of five members who join the John Rolfe Y in 2013 will need financial assistance to enable them to take part in our many programs that support healthy living.
-Cost should not be a barrier to joining the Y family.
+Financial Assistance: Forty percent of members who join the Patrick Henry Y in 2013 will need financial assistance to enable them to take part in our many programs.
+Cost will not be a barrier to joining the Y family.